alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

     where `APP_NAME` is the unique name for your app.
 You can run `cf apps` to see apps which already exist.

-1. In the directory which contains your app's code, configuration files, and manifest, deploy the app by running `cf push`.
+1. Deploy your app by running `cf push` in the directory which contains your app's code, configuration files, and manifest.

 Your app should now be live at `https://APP_NAME.cloudapps.digital`.

-There are many options available when you deploy an app.
-See the Cloud Foundry documentation on [Deploying with Application Manifests](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) [external link] for details.
+Refer to the Cloud Foundry documentation on [Deploying with Application Manifests](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) [external link] for more information on the options available when you deploy an app.

-For a production app, you should read the [production checklist](deploying_apps.html#production-checklist).
+Refer to the [production checklist](deploying_apps.html#production-checklist) if your app is a production app.

 ### Set a target